Students who have attended the program during a previous summer should follow the application procedures for past participants.

 Two letters of recommendation.
 Recommendations may be submitted through the online application.
-Instructions for paper recommendations will be provided through the online recommendation system.
 Applicants may submit their online applications in advance of the recommendations.

 Letter #1Applicants must submit a letter written by a guidance counselor, principal, or headmaster commenting on the student's intellectual ability, level of maturity, and motivation for participating in the Columbia University Program for High School Students.